mayerwin/SaferCrypto/README.md

 # SaferCrypto
-This solution is a C# .NET port of the `UnsafeCrypto` and `SaferCrypto` symmetric-key encryption PHP classes from Scott Arciszewski as published [on Stackoverflow](http://stackoverflow.com/a/30189841/541420).
+This solution is a C# .NET port of the `UnsafeCrypto` and `SaferCrypto` symmetric-key encryption PHP classes from Scott Arciszewski as published [on Stack Overflow](http://stackoverflow.com/a/30189841/541420).

-`SaferCrypto` Library usage:
+`SaferCrypto` library usage:

 ```c#
 var crypto = new SaferCrypto();